CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ],
-"explode_in_fire": true,                     // Should the item explode if set on fire "explosion": {                               // Physical explosion data
+"explode_in_fire": true,                     // Should the item explode if set on fire "explosion": {                               // Physical explosion data "damage": 10,                              // Damage the explosion deals to player at epicenter.
+Damage is halved above 50% radius.
-    "power": 10,                             // Measure of explosion power in grams of TNT equivalent explosive, affects damage and range.
+  "radius": 8,                               // Radius of the explosion.
+0 means only the epicenter is affected.
-    "distance_factor": 0.9,                  // How much power is retained per traveled tile of explosion.
-Must be lower than 1 and higher than 0.
+  "fire": true,                              // Should the explosion leave fire "fragment": {                              // Projectile data of "shrapnel".
+This projectile will hit every target in its range and field of view exactly once.
-    "fire": true,                            // Should the explosion leave fire "shrapnel": 200,                         // Total mass of casing, rest of fragmentation variables set to reasonable defaults.
+    "damage": {                              // Damage data of the shrapnel projectile.
-    "shrapnel": {
+      "damage_type": "acid",                 // Type of damage dealt.
-        "casing_mass": 200,                  // Total mass of casing, casing/power ratio determines fragment velocity.
+      "amount": 10                           // Amount of damage dealt.
-        "fragment_mass": 0.05,               // Mass of each fragment in grams.
-Large fragments hit harder, small fragments hit more often.
+      "armor_penetration": 4                 // Amount of armor ignored.
+Applied per armor piece, not in total.
-        "recovery": 10,                      // Percentage chance to drop an item at landing point.
+      "armor_multiplier": 2.5                // Multiplier on effective armor value.
+Applied after armor penetration.
-        "drop": "nail"                       // Which item to drop at landing point.
+    }
   }
 },
 ```